 Previously, she occupied various managerial positions in banking and aerospace industries, where she was in charge of strategic and operational development in Europe and North America.

-Raphaëlle has spoken at several academic conferences about her current researches including Harvard (Medicine 2.0), Stanford (Medicine X) and the prestigious ICIS (International Conference on Information Systems).
+She has spoken at a number of academic conferences about her current research on collective action in Web 2.0 environments, including Harvard (Medicine 2.0), Stanford (Medicine X) and the prestigious ICIS (International Conference on Information Systems).

 Presentations and Publications – Conferences with Peers-Reviews